Shopping center

 That's three, long, wrenching decades of recovery.
 Nearly 30 years of battling everything from recessions to smartphones shoppers.

 "The 2014 data paints a very strong picture of the shopping center industry for the year ahead, and is especially promising in the mall segments," said ICSC spokesperson Jesse Tron.
-"Record growth in key indicators
+"Record growth in key indicators such as occupancy and NOI (Net Operating Income) strongly indicate a healthy outlook and further underline the ability of the industry to innovate to fit the needs of today's consumer."

 Read more »